 2. Road Salt

 In the UK, we experience extreme weather during the winter months, which requires a lot of preparation for our roads to be safe to drive on.
 While road salt helps to melt dangerous ice, it can be a killer when it comes to your car paint.
 Not only can the salt on roads damage your car, but it can also damage your vehicle’s materials permanently.
 The reason for this is because salt is corrosive, which essentially means that when it sits on your vehicle for long periods of time, it will eventually begin to eat away at the paintwork, causing rust to form.
 This is then an expensive and tricky repair, all of which could have been resolved by regularly washing down your vehicle.
-The Telegraph has pieced together a handy article including 5 top tips on how to wash your car properly during the winter months, and we would highly recommend having a read to protect your car.
+Evans Halshaw has pieced together a handy article including 5 top tips on how to wash your car properly during the winter months, and we would highly recommend having a read to protect your car.

 Another factor during the winter that can dramatically affect the appearance of your car’s paintwork is snow, sleet and even a significant amount of rain.
-Through this, the car will experience water spots, which, much like salt damage, is extremely hard to remove.
-To prevent this from happening, the best thing that you can do is clean your car regularly; we would also advise that you leave your car under shelter as much as possible, whether that’s in a multi-storey car park or your garage.
-If you do experience damage caused by harsh weather conditions, then our team can help with commercial car body repairs in Milton Keynes, so please feel free to give us a call for more information.
+Through this, the car will experience water spots, which, much like salt damage, are extremely hard to remove.
+To prevent this form of paint damage on cars, the best thing that you can do is clean your car regularly.
+We would also advise that you leave your car under shelter as much as possible, whether that’s in a multi-storey car park or your garage.

 3. Sun Exposure